lirc572/lirc572.github.io/source/_posts/Sipeed-Tang-Nano-Development-Environment-Setup.md

 ![Tang Nano Board](/img/tang-nano-setup/tang_nano_board.jpg)

+In this article, we will go through the basic steps of how to set up a development environment for the Tang Nano.

 ## Download and Install the official Gowin IDE

 For now, we need the official Gowin IDE to work with the Tang Nano board.
 Download the IDE from [here](http://www.gowinsemi.com.cn/faq.aspx).
 Find the links shown in the figure below and download the latest version for your operating system (Windows or Linux).